LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** Locations with more extreme weather will be more effected if this is disabled.
+**Notes of caution:** Locations with more extreme weather will be more affected if this is disabled.

 ## is\_follow\_up